The Earth Dies Screaming

-The Earth Dies Screaming is a 1964 British science-fiction and horror film directed by Terence Fisher and starring Willard Parker, Virginia Field and Dennis Price.
+The Earth Dies Screaming is a 1964 British science-fiction horror film directed by Terence Fisher and starring Willard Parker, Virginia Field and Dennis Price.
 It was written by Harry Spalding (as Henry Cross).

 Plot

 Human bodies are scattered around an English village, apparently dead in a sudden cataclysm.
 A small group of survivors gathers in the local hotel bar, led by an American jet test pilot, Jeff Nolan.
 Apparently, a mysterious gas attack has killed off most of the Earth's population.
 Figures in space suits appear in the streets; Vi Courtland thinks they have come to rescue them, but they turn and kill her with their touch.
 Several of these bulletproof killers stalk the streets.

 Heavily pregnant Lorna Brenard and her moody husband, Mel, arrive by car.
 Mel says they broke into a fallout shelter the previous night to sleep.
 The group goes to a local Territorial Army drill hall to look for weapons.
 They arm themselves and struggle for survival against the invaders in what is the first step in an alien invasion.

 Vi reanimates as a zombie with white eyes.
 Quinn Taggart shoots and kills her.
 Quinn knocks out Jeff and heads north with Peggy Hatton in a sports car.
 She unsuccessfully tries to run off when he stops for petrol.
 She then insists he get her a coat, as she's cold, and escapes to a house when he enters a store to find her one.
 She is trapped in the house pursued by invaders and zombies, and hides in a wardrobe.
 After the zombie pursuing her abandons the search, Peggy runs outside and is saved by Jeff, who has been looking for her.
 He runs down a space-suited creature with his Land Rover, revealing it is a robot when it explodes.
 They go back to the drill hall, where young Lorna Brenard is about to give birth to a daughter.
 Meanwhile, Ed Otis cannot face the new reality and is drinking anything alcoholic he can find.

 Jeff and Mel Brenard use a shortwave radio and triangulation to work out where the aliens are transmitting their control signals to the robots.
 They locate the transmitter tower and are about to blow it up when robots start to appear.
 Quinn returns to the drill hall as a zombie, accompanied by two robots.
 One of the robots approaches Peggy, but when the tower is destroyed, all the robots collapse.
 Otis shoots Quinn, saving Peggy, Lorna, and the baby.
 The survivors commandeer a Pan Am Boeing 707 and fly south in search of other survivors.